Aspen backcountry is no laughing matter, but even beginners can gain bragging rights for bagging peaks on Colorado’s notorious Elk Mountain Range.

 You can head to Richmond Ridge by riding the Aspen Mountain gondola or tour up Little Annie Road for a more scenic eight-mile trip.
 For a longer ski tour, you can take Caste Creek Road from the Aspen roundabout and drive to the Little Annie Road.
 The tour will take you through the forest to the open Little Annie Basin.
 This is a good spot for beginners to get in some turns, if the full climb to 10,600 feet isn’t in the cards.
 Switchbacks will take you directly up to Richmond Ridge.

-Hayden Peak in Ashcroft is an abandoned resort but true backcountry
+5. Hayden Peak in Ashcroft: An abandoned resort but true backcountry

 Ski Hayden is true backcountry skiing for hearty and expert skiers and splitboarders.
 Hayden Peak is located in the Elk Range, or what people tend to think of when opting for Aspen backcountry skiing.
 In the late 1930s, developers wanted to turn Hayden into a Euro-style resort that linked to the former mining town of Ashcroft.
 They even built the Highland Bavaria Lodge on Castle Creek at the base of Hayden Peak.
 World War II and the death of one of the investors stopped the project.
 Today, Hayden’s backcountry skiing is some of Aspen’s finest.